C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 It provides a controlled interface for:

-* Importing static reference data from Fuzzwork:
+* Importing static reference data from the official EVE Static Data Export (SDE) ZIP, downloaded from https://developers.eveonline.com/static-data:
-  - invMarketGroups
+  - marketGroups.yaml → invMarketGroups
-  - invTypes (nodescription CSV)
-  - invMetaGroups
+  - metaGroups.yaml → invMetaGroups
+  - types.yaml → invTypes + invMetaTypes (metaGroupID is a direct field on each type, so no separate file is needed)
-  - invMetaTypes
+  - typeMaterials.yaml → invTypeMaterials
-  - industryActivityProducts
+  - blueprints.yaml → industryActivityProducts (manufacturing outputs only)
-  - invTypeMaterials (CSV bz2)
 * Managing trade hubs and optional structure overrides
 * Connecting to EVE Online via ESI (including SSO for structures)
 * Running scheduled or manual price pulls
 * Writing normalized pricing data into an external database

+The SDE import uses streaming line-by-line YAML parsers — no PHP YAML extension is required, and memory usage stays low even for the largest files (types.yaml ~200 MB, blueprints.yaml ~500 MB uncompressed).
+Files are located by basename so nested ZIP paths such as `sde/fsd/types.yaml` are handled automatically.

 The plugin does not expose frontend functionality and does not modify the WordPress database schema beyond storing its own settings.

+**Upgrading from 1.6.x:** Version 1.7.0 removes the Fuzzwork import and replaces it with direct SDE ZIP import.
+A fresh install and new SDE import are required.
+The external database schema is unchanged; only the import source has changed.

 == Installation ==